Top 10 Most Insanely Luxurious Hotels On Planet Earth

-Situated in New Zealand’s spectacular this-is-where-they-filmed-the-snowy-bits-in-Lord-of-the-Rings Southern Alps (sorry, I keep-doing-that, I’ll stop now), high above Lake Wanaka, Minaret station is a tented lodge from which you can heli-ski (that’s a necessary hyphen), trek and fish in the pure Tasman Sea.
+Situated in New Zealand’s spectacular this-is-where-they-filmed-the-snowy-bits-in-Lord-of-the-Rings Southern Alps (sorry, I keep-doing-this-with-the-hyphens, I’ll stop now), high above Lake Wanaka, Minaret station is a tented lodge from which you can heli-ski (that’s a necessary hyphen), trek and fish in the pure Tasman Sea.

 Which is nice.

 But I know you’re wondering about the tents, and that’s perfectly understandable.
 Let me put your mind at ease.

 These are insulated safari tents.
 Ahhhh you see?
 They’re fitted with wall-to-wall (those too) local sheepskin carpets, meltingly soft possum throws, and underfloor heating.
 The wooden decks have glowing braziers, spilling warmth, and hot tubs for those free of light pollution glittering, starry nights.
 Crastor’s Hut this is not.
 It’s more as if the Wildlings had found lucrative oil reserves and John Snow had led the design concept.